csc-training/csc-env-eff/part-2/workflows/gaussian-hq.md

 - You have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/).
 - Your account belongs to a project [that has access to the Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).

-> Also, your account should belong to the [Gaussian users group](https://docs.csc.fi/apps/gaussian/#license).
+> This tutorial is **optional** as it requires that your account belongs to the Gaussian users group.
+See [Docs CSC](https://docs.csc.fi/apps/gaussian/#license) for details on how to get added.

 ## Overview